 Enjoy a full free day to explore Las Vegas.
 Wander the Strip, do some shopping, and refuel at one of the many bars or restaurants.
 Opt to take in a glitzy Las Vegas show, try your luck at the gaming tables, or head out on a day trip to the Hoover Dam.

 Leave the glitz and glamour of Las Vegas behind and travel to Death Valley National Park — the lowest, hottest, and driest place in North America.
-As you pass mountains, valleys, badlands, salt flats, dunes, and more, marvel at the extremes of this landscape.
+Marvel at the extremes of this landscape as you pass mountains, valleys, badlands, salt flats, dunes, and more.

 Drive through the spectacular landscape of Death Valley.
 Stop at Zabriskie Point and hike the short distance to the vista, one of the most photographed spots in the park.
 Take in the views of diverse geological features as far as the eye can see.
 Next, descend into Badwater Basin, the lowest, hottest, driest point in North America that sits 282 feet below sea level.